Frances Villiers

 Lady Frances Villiers (née Howard; ca.1633 – 30 November 1677) was an English noblewoman and a governess to the future Queens Mary II and Anne.

+Biography

 Frances was the youngest daughter of Theophilus Howard, 2nd Earl of Suffolk, and his wife, the former Lady Elizabeth Home (daughter of George Home, 1st Earl of Dunbar).

 In 1646 she married Edward Villiers, the son of the late Sir Edward Villiers, Master of the Mint.
 Their children were: